Associate Professor of Education and Psychology

 firstname.lastname@example.orgPhone: 213-740-9567Fax: 213-746-8142WPH-600D

-Social media, cyberbullying, racial discrimination, identity, adolescent development in urban schools and online contexts
+Social media, cyberbullying, socio-emotional learning, racial discrimination, identity, adolescent development in urban schools and online contexts, mobile interventions

 Tynes is a former high school history and global studies teacher.
-Before her current position at USC Rossier, Tynes held Assistant and Associate Professor positions in African American Studies, Educational Psychology and Psychology at the University of Illinois at Urbana-Champaign.
-She has also been a Research Fellow in the Department of Society, Human Development and Health at Harvard University.
-She earned a B.A. in History from Columbia University, a M.A. in Learning Sciences from Northwestern University and a Ph.D. in Psychological Studies in Education from UCLA.
-She is the 2012 recipient of the AERA Early Career Contribution Award- Committee on Scholars of Color, the Weintraub Faculty Prize for Innovation in the Use of Technology for Learning, the YWCA Racial and Social Justice Award, and among Diverse Magazine’s Top Emerging Scholars under 40,.
-Tynes has also been awarded Ford Foundation Pre- and Postdoctoral Fellowships and received a postdoctoral fellowship from the American Educational Research Association.
+Before her current position at USC Rossier, Tynes held assistant and associate professor positions in African American Studies, Educational Psychology and Psychology at the University of Illinois at Urbana-Champaign.
+She has also been a research fellow in the Department of Society, Human Development and Health at Harvard University.
+She earned a B.A. in History from Columbia University, an M.A. in Learning Sciences from Northwestern University and a Ph.D. in Human Development and Psychology from UCLA.

 Honors and Awards:

-2012 AERA Early Career Contribution Award- Committee on Scholars of Color, Diverse Magazine’s Top Emerging Scholars under 40, Weintraub Faculty Prize for Innovation in the Use of Technology for Learning, YWCA Racial and Social Justice Award
+2015 Spencer Foundation Midcareer Award, 2015 American Educational Research Association Early Career Award, 2012 AERA Early Career Contribution Award- Committee on Scholars of Color, Diverse Magazine’s Emerging Scholars under 40, Weintraub Faculty Prize for Innovation in the Use of Technology for Learning, YWCA Racial and Social Justice Award